ipython/ipython/docs/source/development/messaging.rst

     # is forced to be False.
     'store_history' : bool,

-    # A list of variable names from the user's namespace to be retrieved.
-    # What returns is a rich representation of each variable (dict keyed by name).
-    # See the display_data content for the structure of the representation data.
-    'user_variables' : list,

     # Similarly, a dict mapping names to expressions to be evaluated in the
     # user's dict.
+The rich display-data representation of each will be evaluated after execution.
+    # See the display_data content for the structure of the representation data.
     'user_expressions' : dict,

-    # Some frontends (e.g. the Notebook) do not support stdin requests.
-If
+    # Some frontends do not support stdin requests.
-    # raw_input is called from code executed from such a frontend, a
+    # If raw_input is called from code executed from such a frontend,
-    # StdinNotImplementedError will be raised.
+    # a StdinNotImplementedError will be raised.
     'allow_stdin' : True,
     }

 The ``code`` field contains a single string (possibly multiline).
 The kernel